Pam Barnes (television producer): Awards

 Barnes has possession of two Logie Awards - the Logie Award for Most Popular Australian Program which was awarded to the Don Lane Show in 1974 and the Logie Award for Best Entertainment Program which was awarded to The Circle in 2011.

 Views About Women In Television

 Barnes has said that while she thinks there are quite a few women working in television production, she believes that there is a sad lack of women in management roles at the Australian television networks.

 Calls for Hall of Fame Induction

 In recent years, the organisers of the annual Logie Awards have experienced criticism for not inducting more females into its Logie Hall of Fame with many saying female industry veterans such as Barnes are worthy of induction.
-To date, there are only three women in the Logie Awards Hall of Fame (Ruth Cracknell, Noni Hazlehurst and Kerri-Anne Kennerly) compared to 27 men.
+To date, there are only five women in the Logie Awards Hall of Fame (Ruth Cracknell, Noni Hazlehurst, Kerri-Anne Kennerly, Rebecca Gibney and Magda Szubanski) compared to 30 men.